| | |

 The top-down investor starts his analysis with global economics, including both international and national economic indicators, such as GDP growth rates, inflation, interest rates, exchange rates, productivity, and energy prices.
 He narrows his search down to regional/industry analysis of total sales, price levels, the effects of competing products, foreign competition, and entry or exit from the industry.
 Only then he narrows his search to the best business in that area.

+The bottom-up investor starts with specific businesses, regardless of their industry/region.
+Technical analysis Technical analysis is a financial term used to denote a security analysis discipline for forecasting the direction of prices through the study of past market data, primarily price and volume.
 While fundamental analysts examine earnings, dividends, new products, research and the like, technical analysts examine what investors fear or think about those developments and whether or not investors have the wherewithal to back up their opinions; these two concepts are called psych (psychology) and supply/demand.
 Technicians employ many techniques, one of which is the use of charts.
 Using charts, technical analysts seek to identify price patterns and market trends in financial markets and attempt to exploit those patterns.Technicians use various methods and tools, the study of price charts is but one.

 Technicians using charts search for archetypal price chart patterns, such as the well-known head and shoulders or double top/bottom reversal patterns, study technical indicators, moving averages, and look for forms such as lines of support, resistance, channels, and more obscure formations such as flags, pennants, balance days and cup and handle patterns.

-The stock market orders that are placed with the exchanges for buying or selling stocks can be classified into different types.
+Technical analysts also widely use market indicators of many sorts.
+Examples include the relative strength index, and MACD.
+Margin In simple terms, margin refers to the collateral that a member has to deposit with the exchange to be able to trade on any given day.
+It is a risk management system backed with the objective of protecting the exchange against any potential adversity that may arise in the future.
+Clearing & Settlement For all trades executed on a given day, it is important to determine the obligations standing at the end of the day against parties to trade.
+This process of ascertaining obligations is known as clearing, and the process of meeting or discharging these obligations is known as settlement.
+NSCCL (The National Securities Clearing Corporation Limited, a subsidiary of National Stock Exchange of India Ltd.) is the corporation that deals with all clearing and settlement activities at NSE.
+Market Orders, Stop Orders & Limit Orders The stock market orders that are placed with the exchanges for buying or selling stocks can be classified into different types.
 An instruction to buy or sell a stock at the current market price is called a “market order.”
 This order is usually executed near the quoted price at the time of the order was made.
 There may be a difference between the actual transaction and the quote if there is some inactive trading of stocks or rapid fluctuation of prices.

 An expectation of stock price movements that leads to the interest of buying or selling stocks at a certain price above or below the current price initiates the placing of either a “stop order” or a “limit order.”
 A stop order instructs the broker to trade at a certain stock price, while a limit order instructs the broker to trade at a specified stock price or something better.